 Hillhurst Ave. in Los Feliz isn’t short on coffee and breakfast spots, but one more can’t hurt.
 All Time serves classic cafe food and will probably make it into our morning rotation sometime soon.

-We checked out All Time and put it on our Ride-Along Report.
+We checked out All Time and put it on our Hit List.

 A new Italian seafood restaurant has opened in Santa Monica in what used to be a theater.
 The space has a lot of stained glass windows, which kind of makes it look like you’re eating dinner in church.